 Applying for Funding

-2. Fill out the Graduate Student Research Fund Application - CLOSED for 2023-2024 Academic Year
+- Fill out the Graduate Student Research Fund Application - Application closed for Fall 2024; Application will reopen in January 2025 for Spring 2025

 For additional travel funding, you can also apply for a travel grant with the Graduate and Professional Student Council.